 12. Go to the Beach

 This one is totally obvious, but you’ll definitely be going to the beach while you’re in Maui.
+You can find many black sand beach in Maui.
 Some of our favorite Maui beaches are:

 - Baby Beach